By: Jim Schrempp | Posted: July 27, 2016 | Updated: April 5, 2023

 This article describes which features we selected as important and why; summarizes the results of our tests; and shares with you some details about the two Pill Reminder Apps we want to recommend to members of our Useful Apps Club.

 We tested 22 different medication management apps, eliminated 17 due to obvious flaws or missing functionality we deemed critical, and ended up selecting two to recommend based on a specific set of features which we think will be most useful for our App Explorers.
 There were an additional 3 medication apps that looked promising but lacked one or other of the features we wanted.
 However some people may like those Apps too, especially if they need different features than the ones we felt were desirable.

 We pride ourselves on the objectivity and independence of our work, and this research has been funded entirely by Tech-enhanced Life, and follows our research guidelines, and has no sponsorship of any sort.
 We have no vested interest in any of the Apps mentioned in this work.

-If you just want to jump to the recommended pill reminder apps and find links to download them, you can do that here (members only).
+If you just want to jump to the recommended pill reminder apps and find links to download them, you can do that here.

 NOTE: In this evaluation we focused on finding the best stand alone pill reminder app for our explorers.
 There is a whole class of products that combine an app with some type of intelligent pill organizer as well.
 While these are very interesting for a certain type of person, we did not try and evaluate these in this piece of research.
-You can browse quite a few of these smart pill boxes and accompanying apps in the listings of useful medication management products shared by our explorer community, and in the article entitled "Managing my Medicines: What's Available?".
+You can browse quite a few of these smart pill boxes and accompanying apps in the listings of useful medication management products shared by our explorer community, and in the article entitled “Medication Management Systems: Which??“.

 There are also other features one might want in a medication management solution beyond those we have focused on here.
 We hope to cover these in a second article on medication management apps in the future.